microsoft/nni/docs/SearchSpaceSpec.md

-## How to define search space?

-### Hyper-parameter Search Space
+# Search Space

+## Overview

+In NNI, tuner will sample parameters/architecture according to the search space, which is defined as a json file.

+To define a search space, users should define the name of variable, the type of sampling strategy and its parameters.

-* A search space configure example as follow:
+* A example of search space definition as follow:

 ```python
 {